-Why would my ping be high in PUBG Mobile?
+How can my Ping be High in PUBG Mobile?

-- Scroll through it to find “Traffic Mode” options
+- Scroll through to find “Traffic Mode” options

 - Modify this to Extreme Mode